If we value what

 We are currently in STAGE 1 so we invite you to:

 Help us by joining in on our research study.
-If you are a marketer, business leader or represent a big business, your insights will be extremely helpful in helping us understand the barriers and benefits of gender fair procurement but your information will be kept anonymous.
+If you are a marketer, business leader or represent a corporate business, your insights will be extremely helpful in helping us understand the barriers and benefits of gender fair procurement but your information will be kept anonymous.

 Pledge your business’ early commitment to take on gender smart and fair procurement policies.
+Corporate clients we need to hear from you.

 Join our database of female-founded businesses and/or share Women With Agency to spread the word.
+We are looking to secure funding to build this out, or help from anyone who could donate their resources.